ePages-de/epages-docs/_posts/2016/2016-11-02-search-technology-meetup.md

 The Data Science team at Etsy, as part of the broader Search Science Group, consequently dedicates its work towards improving the outcome of items that people will love and works at the intersection of search and machine learning.
 Andrew Clegg, thus, introduced Etsy's search technology stack and ran through a few remarkable and humorous examples that showed how Etsy was able to improve the search by using statistical and machine learning models.
 Andrew pointed out how challenging it can be to bring together search engineering and machine learning, since dealing with taxonomies surely is a well-known concept for search engineers, yet not so much for data scientists.
-Consequently, it is crucial to consider semantic similarity concepts and Andrew presented some of Etsy's use cases and how to measure similarity.
+Consequently, it is crucial to consider semantic similarity concepts.
+He therefore presented some use cases and how to measure similarity.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Big shout out to <a href="https://twitter.com/DataconomyMedia">@DataconomyMedia</a> and <a href="https://twitter.com/DataNativesConf">@DataNativesConf</a> in Berlin, and <a href="https://twitter.com/stmhamburg">@stmhamburg</a> and <a href="https://twitter.com/epagesdevs">@epagesdevs</a> in Hamburg.
 3 talks in 2 cities in 1 day 🏆</p>&mdash; Andrew Clegg (@andrew_clegg) <a href="https://twitter.com/andrew_clegg/status/792123572781285376">October 28, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-For further insights, and to see which method Andrew consideres best to measure semantic similarity, check out his [presentation](http://www.andrewclegg.org/Talks.html).
+For further insights, and to see which method Andrew considers best to measure semantic similarity, check out his [presentation](http://www.andrewclegg.org/Talks.html).

 So again, many thanks to everyone who attended, to the speakers and of course the organizers.